 What is ADB?

 The expansion of ADB is Android Debug Bridge, and it is used to communicate with Android devices through various commands.
 These commands that we use to communicate between devices are known as ADB commands.
 ADB feature comes by default in all Android phones but is hidden deep in Settings.
 To use ADB commands, we need to first enable ADB support from Settings on the device.
 The ADB works as a client-server structure for easy communication.

 What is Fastboot?

 Fastboot is a bootloader mode or diagnostic tool on Android phones, which we can use to flash different files on the phone.
-It is a unique boot state which only supports the command line interface expect reboot or restart operation.
-The Fastboot mode is used for any kind of modification on Android phones using Fastboot commands.
+It is a unique boot state which only supports the command line interface, including reboot or restart operation.
+The Fastboot mode is used for any modification on Android phones using Fastboot commands.

 Now you must be familiar with the term ADB & Fastboot and how does it work.
 But still, one question remains that where we will be using these ADB & Fastboot commands.
 And so, we have a dedicated section below for the same.
 Let’s check out the usage of these commands.

 ADB & Fastboot commands have different functions and effects on Android phones.
 Let’s first understand ADB Commands.
 These commands are used to communicate with devices like booting devices into different modes, installing & uninstalling Apps, and checking connectivity.

 Fastboot commands are used to add additional functionality or features to devices.
 These features include flashing various files like custom recovery, Magisk, and other image files.
 Fastboot commands work only when the device is in the specific bootloader state.